ritza-co/bryntum-supabase-gantt-starter/Bryntum-gantt-supabase-react-blog.md

 ```
 The rest of this code needs to be placed within the curly braces of the Deno function above.

-Extract the URL and method from the recieved request:
+Extract the URL and method from the received request:
 ```ts
 const { url, method } = req
 ```